-Hatherop pupils frequently raise money and collected items for a range of charities.
+Hatherop pupils raise money and collect items for a range of charities.
 In recent years they have raised money for:

 Send a Cow